You know, I really, I'm wondering if Gibbs is in trouble today.

 And the reason they didn't want to go that route was very simple.

-And look at I'll tell you something else.
+And look, I'll tell you something else.

-When the government's passing out money, it's not all that hard to get in line to put your hand out, especially if it'll keep you from going bankrupt.
+When the government's passing out money, it's not all that hard to get in line to put your hand out, especially if it'll keep you from going bankrupt, if they keep you out of bankruptcy.

 I don't want this company to go bankrupt on my watch.

-So it's a it's a powerful, powerful lure when people like Obama come around passing out money.
+It's a powerful, powerful lure when people like Obama come around passing out money.

-I think reorganization, take care of the creditors, start a new, uh start clean they even if they had done that, they're still gonna be dealing with these onerous mileage restrictions, cafe standards, and all that sort of stuff.
+Even if they had done that, they're still going to be dealing these onerous mileage restrictions, cafe standards, and all that sort of stuff.

-I understand that, but they probably could have alleviated it had they, you know, they could have renego renegotiated union contracts, which I think is uh probably the government.
+They could have renegotiated union contracts, which I think is probably the same.

-That that the whole point of these bailouts was to make sure the unions got ownership.
+The whole point of these bailouts was to make sure the unions got ownership.

 You don't think so?

-I don't think Obama wouldn't it wasn't.
+No, I don't think Obama wasn't.

-Because Obama wanted to own the company Obama wanted UAW people on the board.
+Because Obama wanted to own the company, Obama wanted UAW people on the board.

 And what's been fascinating about this is to watch now the UAW negotiate labor contracts with itself.

-Uh it's been it's been kind of hilarious.
+It's been kind of hilarious.

-Well, I know bankruptcy is called some people call it creative destruction.
+Well, I know bankruptcy is called, some people call it creative destruction.

-And it is one of those things that um pops up now and then a lot of people have come out of it and prospered.
+And it is one of those things that pops up now and then a lot of people have come out of it and prospered.

 A lot of people have used it to get out of paying bills.